Social Distancing: Why You Should Take It Seriously During the COVID-19 OutbreakMarch 15, 2020 - Katie McCallum

 Live sport and entertainment events have been cancelled.
 Movie releases have been postponed.
 Many people are working from home.

-In case you've missed it, public health officials are asking us to practice "social distancing."
+We're all being asked to practice "social distancing" these days.
 If your first thought is, "What does social distancing even mean?" — we've got you covered.

-Social distancing aims to keep healthy people away from sick people in an effort to slow down and prevent the spread of a contagious disease, like COVID-19.
-It means limiting close contact with people and avoiding large crowds and groups.
+Social distancing aims to prevent this spread by reducing close contact between people.
 It may sound inconvenient, but it's a social responsibility we should all take seriously.
-(That and making sure you're practicing proper hand hygiene and proper cough etiquette).
+(That and making sure you're wearing a cloth face mask in public and practicing proper hand hygiene and proper cough etiquette).

 The do's and don'ts of social distancing

-Many cities have already implemented large-scale forms of social distancing, but we should all be making an effort to practice social distancing in our personal lives.
+Many cities and businesses have implemented large-scale forms of social distancing, but we should all be making an effort to practice social distancing in our personal lives.

 If this all still sounds pretty vague, here are the do's and don'ts of social distancing: